-The day we have all been waiting for has arrived: the day NSW premiere Gladys Berejiklian would announce what is in store for the fully vaxxed good folk of NSW come the state's 70% fully vaccinated rate, and what a treat it is!
-As we knuckle through our 11th week in lockdown, The light at the end of the tunnel no longer looks as much like a bin fire as it did a month ago, and the tiniest flicker of hope is beginning to bloom for our NSW lockdown exit
+The day we have all been waiting for has almost arrived: the day NSW hits 70 percent double dose vaccination rates, and giving us the light at the end of the tunnel that no longer looks as much like a bin fire as it did a month ago.

 “I want to stress that whilst today the NSW Government is outlining our road map for the way forward in NSW, we are definitely not out of the woods,” Berejiklian added, after noting this morning that 1,405 new cases and sadly six deaths recorded overnight.
 “We know that case numbers are likely to peak in the next week or so and we also know that our hospital system will be under the greatest stress in October.

 “However, we also know that living with COVID means you have a cautious and staged reopening, once you get to the high rates of vaccination in your adult population.”